Asenso Pinoy (TV show): Production

-In March 2020, production was halted due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
+In March 2020, production was halted due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic, as well as the shutdown of its broadcaster S+A due to expiration of ABS-CBN's broadcast franchise two months later.

 The program resumed on November 14, 2020 and taped before the pandemic.
 It was aired on A2Z every Saturday mornings at 6:30 a.m. until January 7, 2023.